 Splashtop is a remote access solution designed to enable employees to remotely access their office computers while working from home or on the road.
 Here is how Splashtop prevents unauthorized parties from gaining access to company computers and sensitive information:

-- Intrusion protection – Splashtop utilizes intrusion detection and defense mechanisms for its production environment running 24×7.
+- Intrusion prevention – Splashtop utilizes intrusion detection and defense mechanisms for its production environment running 24×7.
 Splashtop adheres to industry best practices when building its Cloud application stacks to ensure security is enforced and instances are fortified.

 - Remote access app security – To keep your endpoint devices secure, Splashtop leverages multiple levels of security protection, including device authentication, two-factor-authentication, and security codes.